 They may ask you for a copy of your pay stubs, bank statements, letter of employment, statement of assets and liabilities, tax receipts, and so forth.
 Before you approach a lender, consider gathering all this paperwork first to get a leg up on the process.

-Most mortgage programs require a down payment of some form in order to get approved.
+Most mortgage programs require a down payment between 3% and 20% in order to get approved.
 This money goes towards the purchase price of the home.
 The mortgage you take out, the price you pay for your home, and your financial health will play a role in exactly how much of a down payment you need.
 But different lenders may also have their own requirements.

 Find out what your down payment obligations are and if there are any down payment assistance programs available to you that can help ease the burden of coming up with such a large amount of money.

-Online lending has revolutionized the homebuying and mortgage application process, making it much more convenient and less time-consuming.
+Online lending has revolutionized the home buying and mortgage application process, making it much more convenient and less time-consuming.
 Being able to compare interest rates, submit your documents, and track the mortgage process all online helps reduce the stress and guesswork from the application process.
-With Sammammish Mortgage, you can take care of the entire mortgage process completely online without sacrificing quality and communication.
+With Sammamish Mortgage, you can take care of the entire mortgage process completely online without sacrificing quality and communication.